I finally had a second, successful, attempt at Sieve

 K8s Cluster config

-For the secrets, I ended up copying and pasting the code below to enable access to the secrets from within or outside the cluster.
+For the secrets, I ended up copying and pasting the code below to enable access

 I’ve been trying to build a home k8s cluster.
-I started at microk8s, then moved on to the main stack.
+I started at

 hardware.

-I started with two raspberry PIs.
-I used a NVMe base for each, and a PoE hat.
-The fan is pretty quiet, and I hope that the NVMe drives will have better lives.
+each, and a PoE hat.
+The fan is pretty quiet, and I hope that the NVMe drives

 cluster

-to start the cluster, and flannel for networking.
+I used kubeadm init to start the cluster, and flannel for networking.
 I spent

 a long time debugging cgroups, see this